 The first term of the formula $[3 (S_1 + S_2)]$ provides an estimate of all the outstanding settlement amounts that have accumulated until the current day but not been paid yet.
 The length of the period with amounts outstanding varies during the week but is approximately three weeks on average.
 For the last two of these weeks, the settlement data is not finalized yet and therefore not available for use in the calculation of the collateral requirement.
-The collateral requirement is instead calculated based on the invoice data from the three last invoiced weeks, which means that the collateral requirement is mostly based on data that is older than the outstanding settlement amounts.
-Therefore, the collateral requirement does not directly represent the actual outstanding amounts at the time of calculation but is rather an estimate of what these amounts might be based on the available data.
+The collateral requirement is instead calculated based on the invoice data from the three last invoiced weeks, which means that the collateral requirement does not directly represent the actual outstanding amounts at the time of calculation but is rather an estimate of what these amounts might be based on the available data.
 In this estimation, we must follow the uncertainty principle and take the absolute amount of the invoiced imbalance amounts.
 Even if the invoice amount was negative in one of the invoiced weeks, i.e. representing a receivable of the BRP from eSett, which in principle would not require any collateral, the currently accumulating imbalances that the collateral should cover might as well occur in the opposite direction.